fiskaltrust/faq/qna/DE-special-VAT-cases.md

 How can I set a special case VAT ID to my charge item for the German market?

 ## Question
 How can I use the iPOS interface to address special DSFinV-k VAT (USt-IdNr.)
-IDs grater than 1000?
+IDs greater than 1000?

 ## Metadata tags
 lang-en, market-de, middleware, PosCreator